paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-421-labor-management-provisions.md

   (B) *Limitation on collateral attack.—* — An order of the Secretary of Labor with respect to which review could have been obtained under subparagraph (A) shall not be subject to judicial review in any criminal or other civil proceeding.

-(5) **Enforcement of order by secretary of labor.—** — Whenever any person has failed to comply with an order issued under paragraph (3), the Secretary of Labor may file a civil action in the United States district court for the district in which the violation was found to occur to enforce such order.
-In actions brought under this paragraph, the district courts shall have jurisdiction to grant all appropriate relief including, but not limited to, injunctive relief and compensatory damages.
+(5) **Enforcement of order.—** — Whenever any person has failed to comply with an order issued under paragraph (3), the Secretary of Labor and the Administrator of the Federal Aviation Administration shall consult with each other to determine the most appropriate action to be taken, in which—

+  (A) the Secretary of Labor may file a civil action in the United States district court for the district in which the violation was found to occur to enforce such order, for which, in actions brought under this paragraph, the district courts shall have jurisdiction to grant all appropriate relief including, injunctive relief and compensatory damages; and

+  (B) the Administrator of the Federal Aviation Administration may assess a civil penalty pursuant to section 46301.

 (6) **Enforcement of order by parties.—**